piyush-bit/go-server/Readme.md

 ### Prerequisites

-- Go 1.18+ (for building from source)
+- Go 1.22.6+ (for building from source)
 - PostgreSQL database
-- Docker and Docker Compose (for containerized deployment)
+- Docker or Docker Compose (for containerized deployment)

 ### Option 1: Docker Deployment (Recommended)